-Maxine Danks presented a report to the Committee with a request to approve a 12 week step up bed pilot at Probert Court Care Home.
+A report was presented to the Committee with a request to approve a 12 week step up bed pilot at Probert Court Care Home.

 The provision of step up care aligns with the local Intermediate Care Strategy and the delivery of care closer to home as detailed within the NHSE 5 year forward view.